 Monthly income plans or MIPs are also debt funds with the difference being that MIPs are closed-ended funds.
 Once they are issued, entry to the MIP is closed and any exit is possible only through the listing on the stock exchange.
 MIPs are very useful when you have a fixed liability maturing at the end of a fixed period.
 In these cases, you can take an MIP whose maturity matches with your liability.
 This way, not only is your MIP a virtually assured return scheme but your liability is also perfectly matched.
 MIPs have emerged as an important instrument in the last few years.

 Arbitrage funds are essentially equity funds which lock in arbitrage opportunities by selling equivalent quantum of futures at a premium.
 This way the gap between the spot price and the futures price is locked in and the yield is realized either by reversing the arbitrage position or by rolling over the future position each month.
-Arbitrage funds also give yields in the range of 8-9% and this rate can go up much higher when the markets become volatile.
+Arbitrage funds also give yields in the range of 8-9% and this rate can go up much higher when the stock markets become volatile.
 The big advantage of these arbitrage funds is that they are classified as equity funds as more than 65% of the exposure is in equities.
 Thus there is no withholding tax on dividends and any capital gain beyond 1 year is entirely tax free.
 The attractiveness of arbitrage funds is contingent on the volatility in the equity markets and the spreads in the futures market.

 As is clear, there are a variety of instruments available to you to get a combination of safety and regular income.
 The big trend is that debt funds are emerging as a veritable alternative to bank FDs.
 That could be the big takeaway!